alberthuynh91/react-coding-challenge-1/README.md

 ## React Coding Challenge

 Clone down the repo and start the app by running `npm start`.
 Hot reloading is enabled so you will see  live updates in localhost when you make changes to your code.
+This coding challenge ideally should only take 1-2 hours max.

 ### Instructions